Hydroxychloroquine

 HIDE CONTENT

-South Korea was hit hard by COVID-19 early in 2020 and Korean medical professionals recommended to use HCQ in the early stage of the infection * Apparently early treatment with HCQ made a difference in the amount of patients ending up in hospital beds and requiring intensive care.
+South Korea was hit hard by COVID-19 early in 2020 and Korean medical professionals recommended to use HCQ in the early stage of the infection.* Apparently early treatment with HCQ made a difference in the amount of patients ending up in hospital beds and requiring intensive care.
 Early treatment was also already known from in vitro studies like those of for example Martin J Vincent et al, Manli Wang et al and Xueting Yao et al. From the beginning the recommendation is to use HCQ as a prophylactic or in the early stage of COVID-19 infection, immediately after infection.
 This is also how HCQ is used as antimalarial.
 HCQ works by obstructing the novel viral infection from developing into severe illness.
-It is being used as prophylactic by health care workers all over the world and that would never happen if HCQ had no effect whatsoever.
+It is being used as prophylactic by health care workers all over the world and that would never be the case if health care workers knew that HCQ had no effect whatsoever.

 Low dose